 America Walks is also asking the U.S. Department of Transportation to substantially rewrite the document centering safety and equity.
 We are hopeful thanks to the new Administration will seize this opportunity to make America’s entire transportation network a little more humane.

-- Attend our webinar / watch the recording: The ’Notorious’ MUTCD – Why Fixing a Federal Manual is Critical to Safety, Equity and Climate
+- Watch the recording of our recent webinar and share: The ’Notorious’ MUTCD – Why Fixing a Federal Manual is Critical to Safety, Equity and Climate

 Read this blog for extra context: How the MUTCD Creates Unsafe Conditions for People Just Trying to Access Food